cocos/cocos-docs/en/editor/publish/publish-huawei-ohos.md

 2. Prepare the signature file.
 For the method of obtaining the signature file, please refer to the contents of the **Signature File** section below.

 3. Configure the signature file.
-Click **File -> Project Structure -> Project** in the DevEco Studio menu bar, select the **Signing Config** page, and configure the project release certificate and other files and related information.
-For details, please refer to the [Configure Signature Information](https://developer.harmonyos.com/cn/docs/documentation/doc-guides/publish_app-0000001053223745#ZH-CN_TOPIC_0000001154985553__section280162182818) documentation.
+Click **File -> Project Structure -> Project** in the DevEco Studio menu bar, select the **Signing Configs** page, and configure the project release certificate and other files and related information.
+For details, please refer to the [Configure Signature Information](https://developer.harmonyos.com/en/docs/documentation/doc-guides/publish_app-0000001053223745#EN-US_TOPIC_0000001154985553__section280162182818) documentation.

     ![sign configs](./publish-huawei-ohos/sign-configs.png)